alidplus/test-currency-exchange/README.md

 # Currency Exchange

-Thank you very much for participating in our selection process.
-This project aims to understand how you work and what is your line of reasoning for some items that we work on daily, such as integrations with APIs, creation of components, and system architecture.
+Thank you very much for joining our selection process.
+This project aims to understand how you work and what is your line of reasoning for some items that we work on daily such as integrations with APIs, creation of components, and system architecture.

 ## The Project

+In this project, we would like to make a small system for currencies exchange.
+You will be choosing 3 or 4 different currencies to work with on this system.
+For the backend side, we would like you to implement two endpoints: one where you can obtain the available currencies for the system and the other one for calculating the exchange.
+For the frontend side, we would like you to build a simple interface where the user can choose between the available currencies on the system and calculate the exchanged values.
+You can see more details on each section below

+This test is going to be applied for both backend and frontend roles.
+If you are a full-stack candidate, feel free to do both and impress us even more.

 ### Backend

-- Create get currencies endpoint
+- Create get currencies endpoint:

-        Create a GET endpoint that return the available currencies to make the exchange on the system (You can select 3 or 4 currencies to list here).
+       Create a GET endpoint that returns the available currencies to make the exchange on the system (you can choose 3 or 4 currencies to list here).

-- Create calcula exchange endpoint
+- Create the exchange endpoint

         Calculate the exchange for the selected currency and return the calculated amount.

 #### Resources

+We want you to use external APIs for grabbing the current quotation for each currency you are working within your project.
 You can use the following providers to integrate with your API:

 - https://exchangeratesapi.io/
 - https://fixer.io/

-Please add instructions about adding external integrations keys and configurations on your project.
+Please add instructions about adding external integrations keys and configurations to your project.

 ### Frontend